zbyju/obsidian/1. Fleeting notes/Let'sog/Let's Go.md

 To access the URL path as a string we can use `r.URL.Path`.

+In serve mux longer URL paths take precedence.

+Request URL paths are automatically sanitized.
+If a user sends `/foo/bar/..//./baz` they will get redirected to `/foo/baz`, because:
+- `..`

 ## Default servemux
 Instead of using `mux := http.NewServeMux()` we can use a default serve mux stored in a global variable inside `net/http`.